Unemployment Insurance Tax (FUTA/SUTA): Florida

 Author: Vicki M. Lambert, The Payroll Advisor

 - Related corporations with employees performing services for them simultaneously may apply to the state Department of Revenue (DOR) for authorization to use a common paymaster arrangement.
-This allows one of the related corporations to report and pay unemployment tax, instead of each corporation reporting separately, for the period of concurrent employment.
+This allows one of the related corporations to report and pay RAB tax, instead of each corporation reporting separately, for the period of concurrent employment.
 See Joint or Combined Accounts.

 - All Florida employers must file Form RT-6, Employer's Quarterly Report, by the first day of the month following the end of each calendar quarter.
 Certain employers must file reports and pay taxes electronically.
 Penalties are imposed for late reports and payments.
 See Quarterly Reporting Requirements.